Outlook Uncertain On Gun Policy As Trump Signals Openness — With NRA In His Ear

 "Trump isn't in charge — the NRA is," wrote California Sen. Kamala Harris.

-Former Vice President Joe Biden vowed that if he's elected not only would he pursue "universal" background checks but also reinstate the 1994 assault weapons ban.
+Former Vice President Joe Biden vowed that if he is elected not only would he pursue "universal" background checks but he would also reinstate the 1994 assault weapons ban.

 Once again, President Trump has folded to the @NRA and broken his promise to pursue the most modest of gun safety policies.— Joe Biden (@JoeBiden) August 21, 2019